SE-PRG/azmitool/README.md

 ```

 - Windows executable

-There is a version of `azmi` tool also for Windows, though this is not activly supported.
+Tool `azmi` is built on top of cross-platform dotnet core.
+Therefore, there is a version of `azmi` also for Windows, though this is not activly supported.
 You can download and use it from PowerShell 5,6 or 7 command prompt like this:

 ```PowerShell
 Invoke-WebRequest https://azmideb.blob.core.windows.net/azmi-deb/azmi.exe -OutFile ./azmi.exe